If you are a blockchain aficionado, then, you would probably know that Chainlink is no.1 when talking about blockchain oracle.

 Like Binance, OKEx also offers varieties of trading features and has recently included a P2P marketplace.

-Huobi headquartered in Singapore was founded in 2013 by Leon Li.
+Huobi headquartered in Seychelles was founded in 2013 by Leon Li.

 This exchange has grown exponentially since its launch date.